volodymyrhudyma/blog/content/blog/2020-07-06-deploy-your-react-app-to-netlify-july-2020.md

 In this step, select the **Create & configure a new site** option, since we are deploying a new project.

-Then you will be asked to select your team:
+You will then be asked to select your team:

 ![Netlify terminal instructions](/img/screenshot-2020-07-07-at-18.40.44.png "Netlify terminal instructions")